 - Technology in General Practice workshop.

 - Pharmacy Action Plan.

 - Ministry of Health CVD, Diabetes and Long Term Conditions advisory group.

 - Critical Care Services Planning Programme.

 Assignments are generally undertaken on a face-to-face basis though have included teleconferencing and video-conferencing.

-The contract to support and coordinate the work of the Health Consumer Advisory Service is held by the Health Navigator Charitable Trust, which reports to the Ministry of Health.
+The contract to manage and coordinate the work of the Health Consumer Advisory Service is held by the Health Navigator Charitable Trust, which reports to the Ministry of Health.
 The Trust has a strong interest in optimising the prevention and management of long-term conditions and in co-production, where services are designed from the outset with consumers, service users and communities to improve fit, relevance and benefit.

 Organisations or groups interested to know more about the service are welcome to contact the Health Consumer Advisory Service manager Susie Hill by emailing email@example.com

 - Clinical director & sponsor: Dr Janine Bycroft